 The NITI Aayog was formed on January 1, 2015.
 In Sanskrit, the word “NITI” means morality, behavior, guidance, etc. But, in the present context, it means policy and the NITI stands for “National Institution for Transforming India”.
-It is the country’s premier policy-making institution which is expected to bolster the economic growth of the country.
+It is the country’s premier policy-making institution that is expected to bolster the economic growth of the country.
 It aims to construct a strong state that will help to create a dynamic and strong nation.
 This helps India to emerge as a major economy in the world.
 The NITI Aayog’s creation has two hubs called “Team India Hub” and “Knowledge and Innovation Hub”.

-- The Team India: It leads the participation of Indian states with the central government.
+- Team India: It leads to the participation of Indian states with the central government.

-- The Knowledge and Innovation Hub: it builds institution’s think tank capabilities.
+- The Knowledge and Innovation Hub: it builds the institution’s think tank capabilities.

 Objectives of NITI Aayog